-To simplify the scenario, we consider a two-dimensional channel with laminar flow, heat transfer and immersed boundary method for introduction of surface structuring.
-This allows for the use of a quickly executed direct numerical simulation (DNS), where a large set of arbitrary generated surfaces can be investigated.
-In this proof-of-principle study, we present a workflow consisting of numerical simulations (Section~\ref{sec:numerical_procedure} and Section~\ref{sec:performance_indices}), generation of a dataset of simulation data, and training of machine learning (ML) models (Section~\ref{sec:dataset_and_ML}).
+To simplify the scenario, we consider a two-dimensional channel with laminar flow, heat transfer, and immersed boundary method for the introduction of surface structuring.
+This allows to quickly execute direct numerical simulations (DNS), where a large set of arbitrarily generated surfaces can be investigated.
+In this proof-of-principle study, we present a workflow consisting of numerical simulations (Section~\ref{sec:numerical_procedure} and Section~\ref{sec:performance_indices}), the generation of a dataset from numerical simulations, and the training of machine learning (ML) models (Section~\ref{sec:dataset_and_ML}).
 The “hybrid” approaches can be used to explore heat transfer enhancement efficiently compared to only doing numerical simulations.
 The idea of using “pure” ML is to replace the entire Navier–Stokes simulation with approximations based on deep neural networks.~\cite{li2020neural,bhattacharya2021model,kim2019deep} To utilize this cost-efficient approach, precise calculation of geometries generation for ML training is needed.
-We show that the ML model can predict fluid flow and heat transfer characteristics with a large speedup compared to numerical simulations and with an accuracy which is high enough to screen a large database of possible channel geometries to find Pareto optimal structures (Section~\ref{sec:results}).
+We show that the ML model can predict fluid flow and heat transfer characteristics with a large speedup compared to numerical simulations and with a high enough accuracy to screen a large database of possible channel geometries (Section~\ref{sec:results}).
 We believe that fluid dynamics is central to transportation, health, and defense systems, and it is, therefore, essential that ML solutions are interpretable, explainable, and generalizable.